Bachelor of Artificial Intelligence

 AI is driving digital disruption, with new technology redefining many industries.
 Businesses are looking to take advantage of recent advances in AI, creating a large demand for skilled professionals.

 The rise of intelligent systems, such as self-driving cars and smart digital assistants, has created a high demand for skilled AI professionals to develop and implement them.
-The number of jobs emerging in the AI space is increasing each year and will enable productivity increases for most industries across the globe.
+The number of jobs emerging in the AI space is increasing each year and will boost productivity for most industries across the globe.

+This course focuses on developing skills in data science, data engineering and machine learning.
 As a graduate, you will be well-equipped to work on the design, development and operation of AI-driven software solutions.

 Indicative student workload